DiegoGBassani/pooling/README.md

 group of size 512.
 We cut the test count needed by a factor of 50.
 Note:
 We also show here a histogram showing the number of tests needed when we run a simulated system like this.
-We see that we often only need one test, and there is another peak around 20 tests, with a long tail after that.
+We see that we often only need one test, and there is another peak around 20 tests, with some structure after that.

 ![small_prob](./docs/pooling_0001.png)